-At 31 December 2019 management assesses that the useful lives represent the expected utility of the assets to the Company.
+At 31 December 2020 management assesses that the useful lives represent the expected utility of the assets to the Company.
 The carrying amounts are analysed in note 5.
 Actual results, however, may vary due to technical obsolescence.

-4.21.4.
+4.22.4.
 Defined benefit liability

 Management estimates the defined benefit liability annually with the assistance of independent actuaries.
 The actual outcome may vary due to estimation uncertainties.
 The actual outcome may vary due to estimation uncertainties.
-The estimate of its defined benefit liability BGN 45 thousand (2018 - BGN 32 thousand) is based on standard rates of inflation, medical cost trends and mortality.
+The estimate of its defined benefit liability BGN 42 thousand (2019 - BGN 45 thousand) is based on standard rates of inflation, medical cost trends and mortality.
 It also takes into account the Company's specific anticipation of future salary increases.
 Discount factors are determined close to each year-end by reference to the return on government securities.

-4.21.5.
+4.22.5.
 Fair value measurement

-Management uses valuation techniques in measuring the fair value of financial instruments (where active market quotes are not available).
-Details on the assumptions used are presented in the notes regarding financial assets and liabilities.
-In applying valuation techniques, the management makes maximum use of market inputs and assumptions that market participants would use in pricing the financial instrument.
-When applicable data is not available, the management uses the best estimate of assumptions that the market participants would make.
-These estimates may differ from the actual prices that would be determined at fair market transaction between knowledgeable, willing parties at the end of the reporting period.
+Management uses techniques to measure the fair value of financial instruments in the absence of quoted prices in an active market.
+Details of the assumptions used are provided in the notes on financial assets and liabilities.
+When applying valuation techniques, management makes maximum use of market data and assumptions that market participants would accept when valuing a financial instrument.
+When relevant market data are lacking, management uses its best assessment of the assumptions that market participants would make.
+These estimates may differ from the actual prices that would have been determined in a fair market transaction between informed and willing parties at the end of the reporting period, and may be affected by the economic uncertainty associated with the Covid-19 pandemic.